uktrade/dit-helpdesk/readme.md

 To get Section II, replace 1 with 2; Section III, use 3 - and so on.
 Recommend scraping at least one section.
 The scrape will take a while.

+#### Update Environment variables in case you get Sentry exceptions (Optional)
+If `docker-compose.env` file does not exists, create it by copying `docker-compose.conf.env`

+You will need to access [Helpdesk Vault](`https://vault.ci.uktrade.io/ui/vault/secrets/dit%2Ftrade-helpdesk/list/helpdesk/`) to get the required enviroment variable secrets to use them in the file.
+To do so you will to generate a github personal access token.
+This is needed to log into vault.
+Go here: [Vault](`https://github.com/settings/tokens`) click `Generate new token` and make sure it has these scopes: `read:org`, `read:user`.
+Once you've done that, head over to [Vault](`https://vault.ci.uktrade.io`) and login with the token.
+You'll need to select github as your login option.

 ### Running

 Starting the server again is the same command as installing: